Professor

 Email: huffj9@ucmail.uc.edu

-Jessica Huff is an Assistant Professor in the School of Criminology and Criminal Justice and Co-Director of the Violence Intervention and Policing Research Lab at the University of Nebraska Omaha.
+Jessica Huff is an Assistant Professor in the School of Criminal Justice at the University of Cincinnati.
 She uses experimental methods to examine programs and policies intended to improve police effectiveness and fairness.
 She is an NIJ LEADS Academic who has partnered with numerous police agencies to evaluate programs including body-worn cameras, intelligence-led approaches to gun crime, and use of force.
 Her work has been published in, Criminology and Public Policy, and Justice Quarterly.

 Email: huskeyethan@gmail.com